1963 NCAA University Division football season: November

 November 9, No. 1 Texas won its eighth straight, 7–0, by shutting down Baylor's passing game.
 Longhorns QB Duke Carlisle, playing on defense, intercepted Don Trull's end zone pass with 22 seconds to play, then ran out the clock.
 Previously unbeaten No. 2 Illinois had an 8–7 lead with minutes left in a game at home against Michigan, when a fumble gave the Wolverines the ball 11 yards from the goal line, setting up Mel Anthony's winning score for a 14–8 upset.
 No. 3 Mississippi shut out visiting Tampa, 41-0, No. 4 Navy mauled Maryland 42–7 at home, and No. 5 Auburn fell 13–10 to Mississippi State at Jackson.
 No. 6 Oklahoma defeated Iowa State 24–14, while No. 9 Michigan State shut out Purdue 23–0.
 Texas, the only major team to remain unbeaten and untied, kept the No. 1 spot, followed by No. 2 Navy, No. 3 Mississippi, No. 4 Michigan State, and No. 5 Oklahoma.

 November 16, No. 1 Texas went to 9–0 with a 17–0 home win over TCU.
 No. 2 Navy won 38–25 at Duke and No. 3 Mississippi shut out Tennessee, 20–0, at a game in Memphis.
 No. 4 Michigan State was trailing Notre Dame 7–6 at home in the fourth quarter, but Sherm Lewis ran 85 yards from scrimmage to win the game, 12–7.
 Both of the Spartans' two-point attempts failed.
 No. 5 Oklahoma won at Missouri 13–3, but dropped to sixth and was replaced by Pittsburgh (which had trounced Army, 28–0) at the fifth spot.
 Texas, Navy, Ole Miss, and Michigan State stayed at the top four spots.

-Most of the games that had been scheduled for November 23, 1963 were postponed after the assassination of President Kennedy the day before.
+Most of the games that had been scheduled for November 23, 1963 were canceled or postponed after the assassination of President Kennedy the day before.
 North Carolina State had played a Friday night game against Wake Forest, winning 42–0, and the Big Ten games were set to continue until Michigan Governor George Romney received a Saturday morning cancellation from Big Ten commissioner Bill Reed.
 The Pitt-Penn State game was postponed.
 The annual Oklahoma-Nebraska game, which would determine the Big Eight championship and an Orange Bowl berth, was played as scheduled in Lincoln.
 No. 10 Nebraska won 29–20 over No. 6 Oklahoma, finishing 7–0 in Big 8 play ahead of the 6–1 Sooners.
 The same day, No. 9 Auburn beat Florida State 21–15.
 In the Battle for the Rag, LSU defeated Tulane 20–0 in the most recent daytime game at Tiger Stadium not to be televised.
+Tennessee beat Kentucky 19-0.
 The top five in the AP poll remained the same.